 If your net worth is disappointingly low, perhaps it’s time to think of ways to build more wealth.
 Are you really savouring everything that you spend your money on currently?

 Gratitude plays an important role here.
-Appreciating what you have now –both time and money – creates a good mindset for decisions that are geared towards longer term happiness.
+Appreciating what you have now, both time and money, creates a good mindset for decisions that are geared towards longer term happiness.

 Identify your essential expenses

 In my experience, most people tend to lump their spending into one big melting pot.
-Direct debits, standing orders, cash withdrawals and debit card payments often come out the same bank account.
+Direct debits, standing orders, cash withdrawals and debit card payments often come out of the same bank account.
 This can make it difficult to plan and even harder to get a grasp on how much pleasure your purchases provide.
 In other words, it makes it hard to savour your spending.